Lyft sees 'path to profitability' as riders, revenues increase

 Roberts said the cost of ride-hailing insurance as a percentage of revenue was lower in the third quarter than in the previous three months, without providing details.
 But he said partnerships with established insurance giants Progressive Corp (PGR.N) and State Farm will help the company further reduce cost, risk exposure and volatility.

-Reporting by Noor Zainab Hussain and Akanksha Rana in Bengaluru and by Tina Bellon in New York; Editing by Sriraj Kalluvila, Matthew Lewis and Lincoln Feast.
+Reporting by Noor Zainab Hussain and Akanksha Rana in Bengaluru and by Tina Bellon in New York; Editing by Matthew Lewis, Lincoln Feast and Muralikumar Anantharaman